 Persistent white spots or unusual changes in the tongue or mouth

 Rashes or tumors

-HIV is caused by the virus.
-It can be transmitted through sexual contact or blood or from mother to child during pregnancy, childbirth or breastfeeding.
+AIDS infection is caused by the human immunodeficiency virus.
+It can be transmitted through sexual contact or blood or from mother to child during pregnancy, childbirth, or breastfeeding.

 HIV destroys CD4 T cells - the white blood cells that play an important role in the fight against the disease.
 The fewer CD4 T cells, the weaker your immune system will be.
 You can be infected with HIV for many years before it becomes AIDS.
 AIDS is diagnosed when the number of CD4 T cells falls below 200 or if there is a complication that defines AIDS.

 For HIV infection, contaminated blood, sperm or vaginal secretions must enter the body.
 You can do it in different ways:

 You can become infected if you have vaginal, anal or oral sex with an infected partner whose blood, sperm or vaginal secretions enter the body.
 The virus can enter the body through mouth sores or small tears that sometimes develop during sexual activities in the rectum or vagina.

 In some cases, the virus can be transmitted by blood transfusion.
 US hospitals and blood banks are currently testing the blood supply for HIV antibodies.
 The risk is therefore very low.